volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 * Strict comparison only results in true if both operands are of the same type
 * Abstract equality comparison converts operands to the same type and applies strict comparison
 * Unexpected type casting in JavaScript is called coercion

+## Suggested reading

+Hiring managers looking to spot the best Javascript developers may want [to check out this article](https://www.toptal.com/javascript#hiring-guide) from Toptal.